Dress Code

 Shirts worn beneath uniform shirts are limited to the following:

-- solid white, long sleeve turtleneck shirt
+2. solid white, gray or navy long sleeve turtleneck shirt

-- undershirts must be free of writing
+3. undershirts must be free of writing

-- Coats/jackets may not be denim or Pendleton (plaid/flannel) style.
+2. Coats/jackets may not be denim or Pendleton (plaid/flannel) style.

-Hoods may only be worn outdoors during cold or inclement weather.
-Hoods must be removed when the student enters the campus buildings.
-Students are expected to comply immediately when asked by a Dean or teacher to remove their hoods.
+immediately when asked by a Dean or teacher to remove their hoods.
 No other hats or other headwear may be worn.

 Belts